Educate, Motivate, Activate Youth Around the World

-Special Olympics Project Unify is a national project funded by the U.S. Department of Education.
-The goal of Project Unify is to activate youth around the country in an effort to develop school communities where all young people are agents of change…..fostering respect, dignity and advocacy for people with intellectual disabilities by utilizing the programs and initiatives of Special Olympics.
+Special Olympics Unified Champion Schools is a national program funded by the U.S. Department of Education.
+The goal of Unified Champion Schools is to activate youth around the country in an effort to develop school communities where all young people are agents of change…..fostering respect, dignity and advocacy for people with intellectual disabilities by utilizing the programs and initiatives of Special Olympics.

 Special Olympics understands the value of involving young people in building a more inclusive world.
 By educating youth that people with intellectual disabilities cross all boundaries of age, gender, religion and culture, and showing them that all people have something to contribute.
 Special Olympics is building acceptance for the next generation.

-The heart of the Project Unify is the belief that young people are not just the leaders of the future…they can be leaders today in their schools, their communities and around the world.
+The heart of Unified Champion Schools is the belief that young people are not just the leaders of the future…they can be leaders today in their schools, their communities and around the world.

-With Unified Basketball continuing to run successfully in Rhode Island Schools and Young Athletes making an impact in communities across the state, Project UNIFY has seen great successes in creating environments of inclusion, acceptance, and respect.
-Special Olympics Rhode Island is very excited to be able to continue expanding each of these programs and the addition of Unified Volleyball, as well as broadening the R-Word campaign, thanks to the $75,000 Project UNIFY grant we have received from the U.S. Department of Education for the 2011-2012 school year!
+With Unified Basketball and Unified Volleyball continuing to run successfully in Rhode Island High Schools and Middle Schools, as well as Young Athletes making an impact in communities across the state, Unified Champion Schools has seen a great success in creating environments of inclusion, acceptance, and respect.
+Special Olympics Rhode Island is very excited to be able to continue expanding each of these programs throughout Rhode Island, thanks to a grant received from the U.S. Department of Education for the 2016-2017 school year!

-All of us can be part of Project Unify simply by engaging youth in what we are already doing.
+All of us can be part of the Unified Champion Schools simply by engaging youth in what we are already doing.

 The possibilities are endless.
 By being intentional about involving youth, we are simply paving the way for a world that works for everyone.
-Join the Project UNIFY movement by contacting Chris Hopkins, Director of Programs at firstname.lastname@example.org or (401) 349-4900.
+Join the Unified Champion Schools movement by contacting Chris Hopkins, Director of Programs at (401) 349-4900.